 Record the serial numbers and model numbers of your valuables and store them in a safe location.
 UT Police has an engraver that can be used to mark your valuables with an identifying number, such as a driver's license, that can be traced back to you in case the item is stolen.
-Contact utphoutreach@ mdanderson.org to reserve the engraver.
-Be cognizant of your surroundings and the people around you, especially if you're alone or it's dark.
+Contact utphoutreach@ uth.tmc.edu to reserve the engraver.